-To prevent a COP reset from being detected during an external reset, hold the reset pin low for at least 32 cycles.
-To prevent a or clock monitor reset from being detected during an external reset, hold the reset pin low for at least 4096 + 32 cycles.
+To prevent a COP or clock monitor reset from being detected during an external reset, hold the reset pin low for at least 32 cycles.
 An external RC power-up delay circuit on the reset pin is not recommended as circuit charge time can cause the MCU to misinterpret the type of reset that has occurred.

-9.7.3 COP Reset
+9.6.3 COP Reset